Rockies and western Plains hit with heavy snow and blizzard conditions - KVIA

 The snow, coupled with high winds, could mean that parts of Wyoming, Nebraska and South Dakota will see blizzard conditions, making travel in those areas next to impossible, according to Mauldin.

 Uinta County, Wyoming, could see snowfall totals of 1 to 2 feet, the weather service from Salt Lake City projected.
-The weather service in Cheyenne reported its office received more than 8 inches of snow Saturday.
+As of Sunday evening, there had been 6 inches in the lower elevations of the county and just over 13 inches in the mountains.

-A winter storm warning was in effect through 6 p.m.
-Sunday for the western Uinta Mountains and Uinta County, Wyoming, the weather service said.
+A winter storm warning for the western Uinta Mountains and Uinta County, Wyoming, has been lifted.

 Southeast could see flood concerns